Rethinking the future of global health

 - health and development partners at regional and national levels

-These conversations will work towards proposals for global health reform.
-The proposals will go beyond the discussion papers and include emerging consensus around more specific changes and how to implement them.
+These conversations have worked towards proposals for global health reform.
+The proposals go beyond the discussion papers and include emerging consensus around more specific changes and how to implement them.
 The next step will be to encourage agreement and identify actions to take forward.

 Wellcome will then work with governments and organisations across the global health system to support this shift.